kendomaniac/metObservatory/metObservatory.2021/README.md

 This block sets the number of threads that the script can use for the genome generation and alignment steps.

+## output

+The output of the neural network is saved into "scratch" in a folder named x_results, with x being the same name as the "data" directory.

+Inside the folder there are three tables:

+- Predicted_pos_count_matrix.txt presents for each sample a value ranging from 0 to 1.
+The closer to 0 the value is, the closer the sample is to the exon 14 skipped MET condition according to the neural network.
+The closer to 1, the closer the sample is to the wild-type condition.
+- Pval_pos_count_matrix.txt presents for each sample the list of likelihood that the score assigned to the sample by the network at each epoch was correct and not due to randomness.
+-PvalSum_pos_count_matrix.txt is a table that takes in consideration the likelihoods presented in Pval_pos_count_matrix.txt to provide a total confidence value for the sample across all epochs, ranging from 0, meaning that the network has no confidence in the score assigned in Predicted_pos_count_matrix.txt to 1, meaning full confidence.

 ## example

 An example can be found by starting an instance of the container with a mounted folder: